Smoke point measurement

 Description

-Smoke point measurement determines the temperature at which an oil, fat, or grease begins to produce visible smoke when heated.
-This parameter is essential for assessing the thermal stability, quality, and safety of fats in cooking, frying, or cosmetic formulation processes.
+The smoke point measurement determines the temperature at which an oil, fat, or oil begins to produce visible smoke when heated.
+This parameter is essential for assessing the thermal stability, quality, and safety of fats and oils in cooking, frying, or cosmetic formulation processes.

-The smoke point varies depending on the chemical composition of the fat (content of free fatty acids, water or impurities).
-A smoke temperature that is too low can alter the sensory quality of the products and generate undesirable oxidation compounds such as aldehydes, ketones or aromatic hydrocarbons.
+The smoke point varies depending on the chemical composition of the fat (content of free fatty acids, water, or impurities).
+A smoke point that is too low can alter the sensory quality of the products and generate undesirable oxidation compounds such as aldehydes, ketones, or aromatic hydrocarbons.

 Principle and method of analysis

-The principle is to gradually heat a sample of oil until a continuous release of smoke appears.
+The principle involves gradually heating a sample of oil until a continuous release of smoke occurs.
 The corresponding temperature is recorded as the smoke point .
-This measurement is influenced by the purity of the fat , its antioxidant content , as well as its degree of refining .
+This measurement is influenced by the purity of the oil , its antioxidant content , and its degree of refining .

 DSC also allows the detection of other thermal transitions, such as boiling point , thermal decomposition or melting point , providing a complete view of the product's behavior under heat.